Gina Lollobrigida: Television

-In the mid-1980s, she starred in the television series Falcon Crest as Francesca Gioberti, a role originally written for Sophia Loren, who had turned it down.
+In the mid-1980s, she guest starred in a multi-episode arc on the television series Falcon Crest as Francesca Gioberti, a role originally written for Sophia Loren, who had turned it down.
 For the role, she received a third Golden Globe nomination.
 She also had a supporting role in the 1985 television miniseries Deceptions, co-starring with Stefanie Powers.
 The following year, she appeared as a guest star in the TV series The Love Boat.

 Judging

 In 1986, she was invited to head the jury at the 36th Berlin International Film Festival, which awarded the Golden Bear to Reinhard Hauff's film Stammheim.
 She said the majority decision was "prefabricated", and opposed it.
+In 1997 she was in the jury at Film Fest Gent and similarly distanced herself from the Grand Prix winner The Witman Boys, which she deemed 'immoral'.

 Photojournalism

 By the end of the 1970s, Lollobrigida had embarked on what she developed into a successful second career as a photographic journalist.
 She photographed, among others, Paul Newman, Salvador Dalí, Henry Kissinger, David Cassidy, Audrey Hepburn, Ella Fitzgerald, and the Germany national football team.
-In 1974 she managed to obtain an exclusive interview with Cuban leader Fidel Castro.
+In 1974 she obtained an exclusive interview with Fidel Castro.
 Between 1972 and 1994 she published six collections of her photographs, including the 1973 title Italia Mia.

 Politics

 In 1999, Lollobrigida unsuccessfully ran for election to the European Parliament as a candidate for The Democrats, a party led by Romano Prodi.
 In 2020, she publicly endorsed Pope Francis' view on LGBT rights.
-In the 2022 Italian general election, Lollobrigida, at the age of 95, attempted to win a seat in the Senate of the Republic, by standing for election as candidate for the Sovereign and Popular Italy (ISP), a newly-founded Eurosceptic alliance opposed to Mario Draghi, in Latina, Lazio.
+In the 2022 Italian general election, Lollobrigida, at the age of 95, attempted to win a seat in the Senate of the Republic, by standing for election as candidate for the Sovereign and Popular Italy (ISP), a newly founded Eurosceptic alliance opposed to Mario Draghi, in Latina, Lazio.
 She was unsuccessful, as the party garnered only 1% of the constituency vote, below the 3% electoral threshold.
 In an interview with Corriere della Sera prior to the election, Lollobrigida said she was inspired by Mahatma Gandhi's "way of doing things".
-She also claimed to have been close to Indira Gandhi.
+She stated she was close to Indira Gandhi.

 Personal life

 In 1949 Lollobrigida married a Slovenian physician, Milko Škofič.
-Their only child, Andrea Milko (Milko Škofič, Jr.), was born on 28 July 1957. Škofič gave up the practice of medicine to become her manager.
+Their only child, Andrea Milko (Milko Škofič Jr.), was born on 28 July 1957. Škofič gave up the practice of medicine to become her manager.
 In 1960, Lollobrigida moved from her native Italy to Toronto, with Škofič and their son.
 The couple meant to solve the legal situation of their son who was considered stateless by the Italian bureaucracy.
 The couple divorced in 1971.